ectobit/container-images/README.md

 [![Pulls](https://img.shields.io/docker/pulls/ectobit/mariadb-client)](https://hub.docker.com/r/ectobit/mariadb-client)
 [![Stars](https://img.shields.io/docker/stars/ectobit/mariadb-client)](https://hub.docker.com/r/ectobit/mariadb-client)

-This image is based on the latest Alpine and contains MySQL/MariaDB utilities like mysql, mysqldump and mysqlcheck which may be used for database backup, tables optimizatition and similar purposes.
+This image is based on the latest Alpine and contains MySQL/MariaDB utilities like mysql, mysqldump and mysqlcheck which may be used for database backup, tables optimization and similar purposes.

 ### Example usage for tables optimization using CronJob Kubernetes resource